tic-tac-token/ttt-book/src/chapters/2/marking-spaces.md

 # Marking a space

 Let's put an "X" in the first space on the board, then read it back in our test.
-We'll pass the index of the space in our board array and a string to represent the marker:
+We'll pass the index of the space in our board array where we want to place it and a string to represent the "X" or "O" marker:

 ```solidity
     function test_can_mark_space_with_X() public {